hurd/hurd.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Call me Hurd, just Hurd.
 ---

-My name is Charlie Choe.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### My story
+I have worked as a Unix system developer at IT companies for a long time.
+My main programming languages are C, C++, and Python, and I am also interested in Objective-C and Swift.
+I prefer emacs over vi.
+My name is Charlie Choe, but if you’d like to be my friend, please call me Hurd, just Hurd.